ory/sdk/clients/client/go/docs/IdentityAPI.md

 func main() {
 	id := "id_example" // string | ID must be set to the ID of identity you want to get includeCredential := []string{"IncludeCredential_example"} // []string | Include Credentials in Response  Include any credential, for example `password` or `oidc`, in the response.
-When set to `oidc`, This will return the initial OAuth 2.0 Access Token, OAuth 2.0 Refresh Token and the OpenID Connect ID Token if available. (optional)
+When set to `oidc`, This will return the initial OAuth 2.0 Access Token, OAuth 2.0 Refresh Token, and the OpenID Connect ID Token if available. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)